spidermila/mikrotik_update/README.md

     private_key_file: /home/test_user/.ssh/id_ed25519 # private key which will be used for authentication
     public_key_file: /home/test_user/.ssh/id_ed25519.pub # public key which will be uploaded to the device, if needed
     public_key_owner: test_user@homePC # this string will be stored on the device along with the key
-    port: 22 # ssh port of the device
+    port: 22 # ssh port of the devices
     delete_backup_after_download: False # delete the backup file on the Mikrotik device once it's downloaded to backup_dir
     online_upgrade_channel: stable # [stable, testing, development, long term]
     reboot_timeout: 200 # seconds, 240 is default